Orchestras and Youth Orchestras

 Approximately 800 symphony, chamber, youth, and university orchestras are members of the League.
 Thousands of their musicians, conductors, managers, board members, volunteers, and staff take advantage of the following programs and services:

 For information about our Dues Structure please click here.

 A Powerful Network

-- National Conference - A four-day conference that attracts more than 1,200 artistic, administrative, and volunteer personnel from orchestras across the country each year.
+- National Conference - Our annual conference attracts more than 1,000 artistic, administrative, and volunteer personnel from orchestras across the country each year.